giladl82/react-ssr-boilerplate/README.md

  - react - for views
  - react-router-v4 - for routing
  - redux - for state managment
- - redux-thunk - for async data fetcing
+ - redux-thunk - for async data fetching
  - react-intl - localization

 # TODO: